 All of Pascal’s virtual patient safety solutions are comprised of software services and companion expert services designed to improve patient safety and quality outcomes.

 Anchored by 24/7 remote patient safety monitoring, Pascal’s virtual patient safety solutions enable health systems to identify and reduce safety vulnerabilities and quality variation through the optimal lens of clinically validated adverse event outcomes (“AE Outcomes”).
-Pascal’s virtual patient safety solutions enable clients to identify 10x-30x or more the level of patient harm as compared to voluntary event/incident reporting and claims/billing-based methods and to reduce both all-cause harm and specific harm by 60% to 80%.
+Pascal’s virtual patient safety solutions enable clients to identify 10x-30x or more the level of patient harm as compared to voluntary event/incident reporting and claims/billing-based methods and to reduce both all-cause harm by 26%, and specific harm by 60% to 80%.